mnestorov/wp-snippets/README.md

 2. Edit a copy of the file and delete the current information.
 3. Copy and paste the snippet above to the file.
 4. Save the file.

+---

+## License

+This project is released under the MIT License.